White Rose Hamburgers

-White Rose Hamburgers (also known as White Rose System and formerly White Rose Diner) is a diner franchise located in Highland Park, New Jersey with a second location in Roselle, New Jersey.
-The restaurant franchise was ranked on America's best burgers list along with White Manna, another New Jersey burger joint.
+White Rose Hamburgers (also known as White Rose System and White Rose Diner) started as a diner franchise located in Highland Park, New Jersey, with a second location in Linden, New Jersey and a third location in Roselle, New Jersey.

+Overview

 White Rose took the name "White" to emphasize clean meat.
 Many other restaurants have added the name "White" in their title based on this.
 In 2013, White Rose opened a location in New Brunswick, New Jersey.

 White Rose has daily deliveries of bread and meat.
 Orders are processed quickly in a streamlined process which has remained the same for decades.

+Recognition

+The restaurants are now independently owned, and the White Rose Diner in Linden, New Jersey was ranked on America's best burgers list along with White Manna, a pair of New Jersey hamburger restaurants.